Table of Contents

 Jobber Payments rates

 The rates for Jobber Payments in the UK are 1.4% + 20p per transaction across all plans.
+Jobber Payments in the UK is not available while in trial.

 Once you have set up Jobber Payments, your first transaction takes 7 business days to be deposited into your bank account.
 During this time, your account goes through a verification period where any other transactions processed during this time are also subject to the 7 days deposit schedule.
 Once the first transaction is deposited into your bank account, the payout window shortens to 4 business days.